-SIGNED AND DELIVERED by the Contractor or an Authorized Representative of the Contractor.)
-SIGNED AND DELIVERED on behalf) of the Province by an Authorized Representative of the Province.))))
-(Print Name of Contractor or Authorized Representative)) (Print Name of Authorized) Representative)) (Signature)) (Signature)
+Contractor or an Authorized Representative of the Contractor. ) of the Province by an Authorized ) Representative of the Province. ) Scott Euts (Print Name of Contractor or Authorized Representative) (Print Name of Authorized Representative) (Signature) } Heatles (Signature)

 SCHEDULE "A"

 The Ministry of Jobs, Tourism and Skills Training has agreed to provide financial assistance to the GUIDE-OUTFITTERS ASSOCIATION OF BRITISH COLUMBIA, under the 2012-2013 Experiences BC Program, to promote British Columbia as a premier hunting destination for international clientele and British Columbia residents alike.